-- Inboard V & H boats: A safety collar must be placed on the propeller shaft to prevent it from moving rearward should the thrust bearing come apart or loose on the shaft.
-Exceptions to this rule would be: - a.
-4. Boats using a marine transmission and coupling assembly.
-The shaft coupling must have a minimum of two safety-wired setscrews; or - b.
-2. A propeller shaft retention system, such as prewar Gold Cup racers that have the propeller shaft gimbaled and connected to the rudder. - 2.
-Outboard Engines: All outboard engines must be restricted such that the engine may not tilt out of the water while decelerating.
-This may be done in any way suitable for the engine-hull combination. - C. Kill switches are mandatory for all vintage boats.
-The kill switch shall render the ignition and electric fuel pump (if so equipped) inactive. - D. All lifting straps and hardware on the hull must be of sufficient strength and attached properly to support the entire weight of the boat from any one of the lifting points.
+Inboard V & H V&H boats: A safety collar must be placed on the propeller shaft to prevent it from moving rearward should the thrust bearing come apart or loose on the shaft.
+Exceptions to this rule would be:

+a.
+Boats using a marine transmission and coupling assembly.
+The shaft coupling must have a minimum of two safety-wired setscrews; or coupling must have a minimum of two safety-wired setscrews; or b.
+A propeller shaft retention system, such as prewar Gold Cup racers that have the propeller shaft gimbaled and connected to the rudder.

+that have the propeller shaft gimbaled and connected to the rudder.

+2. Outboard Engines: All outboard engines must be restricted such that the engine may not tilt out of the water while decelerating.
+This may be done in any way suitable for the engine-hull combination.

+C. Kill switches are mandatory for all vintage boats.
+The kill switch shall render the ignition and electric fuel pump (if so equipped) inactive.

+D. All lifting straps and hardware on the hull must be of sufficient strength and attached properly to support the entire weight of the boat from any one of the lifting points.
 All lifting straps must be date tagged and load rated every five three years.
-Lifting hooks must have safety spring loaded or gravity type retainers or some other method of positive retention such as secured screw shackle. - E. Lifting points on the boat must be of full circle enclosed construction preventing slings from becoming inadvertently detached. - F. Each boat shall have a 5 lb. dry charge, or equivalent, fire extinguisher readily available during fueling and engine trailer starting and firing - G. All Vintage and Historic boats are encouraged to carry the APBA's Vintage logo. - H. All boats with restrained drivers must be radio equipped.
-There are two types of radio systems: - An individual boat spotter system.
+Lifting hooks must have safety spring loaded or gravity type retainers or some other method of positive retention such as secured screw shackle.

+E. Lifting points on the boat must be of full circle enclosed construction preventing slings from becoming inadvertently detached.

+F. Each boat shall have a 5 lb. dry charge, or equivalent, fire extinguisher readily available during fueling and engine trailer starting and firing

+G. All Vintage and Historic boats are encouraged to carry the APBA's Vintage logo.

+H. All boats with restrained drivers must be radio equipped.
+There are two types of radio systems:

+- An individual boat spotter system.
 This type of system requires the onshore spotter to be in a radio corral at all times while their boat is on the water.
 This may be either one or two way communication. - An event 'hailing' radio system permitting the referee (or designee) to communicate directly with all boats in the heat simultaneously.
 This is a one way communication.